fsspec/filesystem_spec/docs/source/usage.rst

     fs = fsspec.filesystem('file')

-Many filesystems also take extra parameters, some of which may be options - see :doc:`api`.
+Many filesystems also take extra parameters, some of which may be options - see :doc:`api`, or use :func:`fsspec.get_filesystem_class` to get the class object and inspect its docstring.

 .. code-block:: python